Oluwatobiloba2/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chmod 007 hello will set the permission to the file
+chmod 753 hello will set the mode of file